screeps/docs/README.md

 cd ..
 ```

-You can user `generate-watch` instead of `generate` to sync changes in real time.
+You can use `generate-watch` instead of `generate` to sync changes in real time.

 3. Run development server: